gucheen/rect-restrict/README.md

 }
 // one of top and y should be provided
 // one of left and x should be provided
-// id will be return in check() if it was provided
+// id will be returned in check() if it was provided
 ```

 ### class RectRestrict({areas}: {areas?: Area[]} = {})